Sample plan

 Da'an

 Taipei's Central Park.
 A rest stop before the airport journey — pond with turtles, jogging path, the city skyline over the trees.
-Buy a tea from the park-side stand.
+Buy a tea from the park-side stand ($2).
+Weekends host 'Da'an Forest Farmers Market' — Taiwanese organic produce, you can buy Taiwanese tea, dried fruit, honey to take home.

 19:00